Capacitor: Pulsed power and weapons

-Groups of large, specially constructed, low-inductance high-voltage capacitors (capacitor banks) are used to supply huge pulses of current for many pulsed power applications.
+Pulsed power is used in many applications to increase the power intensity (watts) of a volume of energy (joules) by releasing that volume within a very short time.
+Pulses in the nanosecond range and powers in the gigawatts are achievable.
+Short pulses often require specially constructed, low-inductance, high-voltage capacitors that are often used in large groups (capacitor banks) to supply huge pulses of current for many pulsed power applications.
 These include electromagnetic forming, Marx generators, pulsed lasers (especially TEA lasers), pulse forming networks, radar, fusion research, and particle accelerators.

 Large capacitor banks (reservoir) are used as energy sources for the exploding-bridgewire detonators or slapper detonators in nuclear weapons and other specialty weapons.
 Experimental work is under way using banks of capacitors as power sources for electromagnetic armour and electromagnetic railguns and coilguns.

 Power conditioning

 Reservoir capacitors are used in power supplies where they smooth the output of a full or half wave rectifier.
 They can also be used in charge pump circuits as the energy storage element in the generation of higher voltages than the input voltage.

 Capacitors are connected in parallel with the power circuits of most electronic devices and larger systems (such as factories) to shunt away and conceal current fluctuations from the primary power source to provide a "clean" power supply for signal or control circuits.
 Audio equipment, for example, uses several capacitors in this way, to shunt away power line hum before it gets into the signal circuitry.
 The capacitors act as a local reserve for the DC power source, and bypass AC currents from the power supply.
-This is used in car audio applications, when a stiffening capacitor compensates for the inductance and resistance of the leads to the lead-acid car battery.
+This is used in car audio applications, when a stiffening capacitor compensates for the inductance and resistance of the leads to the lead–acid car battery.